mohanbhogavarapu07/next-js-mlt/README.md

 we are worked on the project where a nextjs app will be hosting on firebase. while hosting we are facing some issues.

+date: 19/12/24
+trying to solve issues on firebase
+date: 20/12/24
+deployed the app but its not working

+date: 23/12/14
+we are trying to fix the issue.